WorldWindEarth/WorldWindEarth.github.io/README.md

 - [Simple Demo](simple-demo.md)

 ## Application Template
-A template for creating a WorldWindJS web app with Bootstrap and Knockout.
-Check out the [demo](https://worldwind.earth/worldwind-web-app).
+A feature-rich template for quickly building a WorldWind web app using the WorldWindJS library with Bootstrap and KnockoutJS.
+Simply fork or clone the project and publish to gh-pages.

-The [worldwind-web-app template](https://github.com/WorldWindEarth/worldwind-web-app) lets you quickly build a WorldWind web app using the community supported WorldWindJS library with Bootstrap and KnockoutJS.
-You will build a feature-rich, responsive, customizable web app ready to be deployed to your site.
-This template includes:
+- [worldwind-web-app template](https://github.com/WorldWindEarth/worldwind-web-app) - template project for a feature-rich, responsive, customizable web app ready to be deployed to your site.

-- Initializing WorldWind with 3D globes and/or 2D maps
-- Configuring and managing layers and settings
-- Place name searches and geocoding
-- Creating placemarks (markers)
-- Going to locations
-- Multi-globe support
+- [worldwind-web-app demo](https://worldwindearth.github.io/worldwind-web-app/) - live demonstration of the template hosted out of the project's gh-pages.
 ---
 # About
 _[WorldWindEarth](https://github.com/WorldWindEarth), [WorldWindJS](https://github.com/WorldWindEarth/worldwindjs) and the [Explorer](https://github.com/WorldWindEarth/explorer) are personal projects of [Bruce Schubert](https://github.com/emxsys).